Huawei's meteoric rise and the serious problems with the USA

-When the United States Justice Department unveiled its cases against smartphone maker Huawei on Monday, it tarnished the reputation of one of China's rising tech stars.
-The case against the company, which has a 27 percent market share in China , involves a number of allegations, including stealing trade secrets from competitor T-Mobile and circumventing US sanctions against Iran.
-The US Department of Justice is accusing the Chinese technology group Huawei of violating the Iran sanctions and industrial espionage.
+When the United States Department of Justice unveiled its cases against smartphone maker Huawei on Monday, it tarnished the reputation of one of China's rising tech stars.
+The proceedings against the company, which holds a 27 percent market share in China , include a range of allegations, such as stealing trade secrets from rival T-Mobile and circumventing US sanctions against Iran.
+The US Department of Justice accuses the Chinese technology company Huawei of violating Iran sanctions and industrial espionage.

 The company denies the allegations.
-Huawei has experienced a steep rise in recent years.
-While global sales were $18.3 billion in 2008, last year they were $108.5 billion.
-In this country, the company is best known as a smartphone manufacturer.
-In addition, there has been a lot of talk in the media lately in connection with Huawei's 5G expansion.
-An area in which South Koreans and Chinese in particular are leaders, as a current patent analysis shows.
+Huawei has experienced a meteoric rise in recent years.
+While its global revenue amounted to US$18.3 billion in 2008, it reached US$108.5 billion last year.
+In Germany, the company is primarily known as a smartphone manufacturer.
+Furthermore, Huawei has recently been mentioned more frequently in the media in connection with the rollout of 5G networks – an area in which South Koreans and Chinese companies are leading the way, as a recent patent analysis shows.

-In 2018, Huawei exceeded $100 billion in revenue for the first time and was praised for its success and performance.
-As part of the consolidation of the Chinese smartphone market, which has been declining in volume since 2016, the market share was increased.
+In 2018, Huawei surpassed $100 billion in revenue for the first time and was praised for its success and performance.
+As the Chinese smartphone market consolidated, a market share that had been declining in volume since 2016, Huawei was able to increase its market share.

-China hit back at the US on Tuesday, saying that "political motives and manipulation" were the cause of the charges and that the US was trying to "kill" legitimate Chinese business activities.
-The US also revealed that it had arrested Huawei CFO Meng Wanzhou in Canada in December and wanted to extradite her to China.
+China struck back at the US on Tuesday, saying that “political motives and manipulation” were the cause of the indictment and that the US was trying to “kill” legitimate Chinese business activities.
+The US also revealed that it arrested Huawei CFO Meng Wanzhou in Canada in December and intends to extradite her to China.

 The steep rise of Huawei and the serious problems with the USA